-Project Prioritization Meth nd: SA FF-T Variable Value Description S Societal: The public must support the overall implementation strategy and specified mitigation 1 Low community priority, few societal benefits actions.
+Project Prioritization Meth Value Description S Societal: The public must support the overall implementation strategy and specified mitigation 1 Low community priority, few societal benefits actions.
 The projects will be evaluated in terms of community acceptance and societal benefits.
-2 Moderate community acceptance/priority 3 High community acceptance/priority A Administrative: The projects will be evaluated for anticipated staffing and maintenance 1 High staffing, outside needed requirements to determine if the jurisdiction has the personnel and administrative capabilities 2 Some staffing, help may be needed necessary to implement the project or whether outside help will be needed.
+2 Moderate community acceptance/priority 3 High community acceptance/priority A Administrative: The projects will be evaluated for anticipated staffing and maintenance 1 High staffing, outside needed requirements to determine if the jurisdiction has the personnel and administrative capabilities if the jurisdiction has 2 Some staffing be needed 2 project or whether 3 Low staffing, help needed Some staffing, help may be needed necessary to implement the project or whether outside help will be needed.
 3 Low staffing, no outside help needed F Financial: The projects will be evaluated on their general cost-effectiveness and whether additional 1 Somewhat cost-effective outside funding will be required.
-2 Moderately cost-effective 3 Very cost-effective Е Environmental: The projects will be evaluated for any immediate or long-term environmental 1 Many environ. impacts, possibly long-term impacts caused by their construction or operation.
+2 Moderately cost-effective 3 Very cost-effective E Environmental: The projects will be evaluated for any immediate or long-term environmental 1 Many environ. impacts, possibly long-term impacts caused by their construction or operation.
 2 Some environ.
-Impacts, some possibly long-term 3 Few, if any, environ. impacts T Technical : The projects will be evaluated on their ability to reduce losses in the long-term, whether 1 Other actions are needed or short-term fix there are secondary impacts, and whether the proposed project solves the associated problem or 2 Other actions may be needed for long-term fix if additional components are necessary.
+Impacts, some possibly long-term 3 Few, if any, environ. impacts Т Technical: The projects will be evaluated on their ability to reduce losses in the long-term, whether 1 Other actions are needed or short-term fix there are secondary impacts, and whether the proposed project solves the associated problem or 2 Other actions may be needed for long-term fix if additional components are necessary.
 3 Other actions not needed, long-term fix